Skip to main content

 As your criminal defense attorney in Minnesota, our lawyers at Martine Law will thoroughly review the police report and supporting documentation to find any inconsistencies, omissions, or misrepresentations.

-Some of the ways a criminal defense attorney can leverage a problematic police report include:
+Some of the ways Minnesota Criminal Defense Attorneys can leverage a problematic police report include:

 • File a motion to dismiss – Focusing on the lack of probable cause, we can file a motion to dismiss the criminal complaint entirely.
 If granted, the case is dismissed.